Cyfrin/Updraft/courses/full-stack/4-ts-nft-marketplace/6-checking-for-events/+page.md

 **2. Check Indexer and Verify Success:**

-*   Examine the Rindexer logs again.
+*   Examine the rindexer logs again.
 You should now see a message indicating successful indexing:
     ```log
     INFO NftMarketplace::ItemListed - INDEXED - 1 events - blocks: 90 - 90 - network: anvil
     ```